How to Fix Crockery basket wear on Miele G4998SCViSF

 Step 1

-Inspect the lower rack tines — the vertical wire prongs that hold your dishes — by running a finger along the coating and checking for peeling vinyl or rust spots.
-Damaged coating exposes bare metal that scratches glassware and allows rust particles to contaminate your wash load, so catching this early prevents dish damage.
-Pay close attention to tine tips, as these wear first and are easy to miss until damage has already occurred.
+First, inspect the lower rack tines by running a finger along the coating and checking for peeling vinyl or rust spots.
+Damaged coating exposes bare metal that can scratch glassware and allow rust particles to contaminate your wash load, so catching this early can prevent dish damage.
+Pay close attention to the tine tips, as these wear first and can be easy to overlook until damage has occurred.

 Step 2

-If only a few tines are affected, repair them using vinyl rack tine repair tips, available at most hardware stores.
-First warm the tine with a hair dryer for about 15 seconds to soften any remaining coating and help the new tip bond securely, then push the vinyl tip firmly onto the tine end until it seats fully.
+If just a few tines are affected, you can repair them using vinyl rack tine repair tips available at most hardware stores.
+First, warm the tine with a hair dryer for about 15 seconds to soften any remaining coating and help the new tip bond securely.
+Then, push the vinyl tip firmly onto the tine end until it seats fully.
 Pro tip: check the fit before heating — tips come in sizes, and a correctly sized tip should require firm pressure to install, indicating a tight seal.

 Step 3

-If rust has spread across multiple tines or penetrated deep into the wire, individual tip repairs become unreliable and you should order a replacement lower rack using Miele part number 09891810.
-Widespread rust means the wire core is compromised, and tips will continue to fail, leaving you repeating the repair cycle.
-Replacing the full rack restores structural integrity and is more cost-effective long-term than repeated spot fixes.
+If rust has spread across multiple tines or penetrated deep into the wire, individual tip repairs may not be reliable, so it’s time to order a replacement lower rack using Miele part number 09891810.
+Widespread rust indicates that the wire core is compromised, and tips will continue to fail, necessitating repeated repairs.
+Replacing the full rack restores structural integrity and is more cost-effective in the long run than successive spot fixes.

 Step 4

-Examine the four wheels at the bottom of the rack by rolling the rack in and out and watching for wobble, dragging, or tilting to one side.
-Cracked or broken axle wheels cause the rack to ride unevenly on the rack rails, which stresses the rack frame and can cause it to tip and drop when loaded with heavy dishes.
-To replace a wheel, snap the old one off its axle post and press the new wheel on until it clicks — no tools required.
+Next, examine the four wheels at the bottom of the rack by rolling it in and out.
+Watch for wobble, dragging, or tilting to one side.
+Cracked or broken axle wheels can cause the rack to ride unevenly on the rack rails, stressing the rack frame and potentially causing it to tip and drop when loaded with heavy dishes.
+To replace a wheel, simply snap the old one off its axle post and press the new wheel on until it clicks — no tools are required.

 Step 5

-Check the lower rack height adjustment by locating the lever on the side of the rack, which provides three height positions.
-Setting the rack to its lowest position creates maximum clearance for tall items like pots and pans, while a higher setting accommodates more items in the upper rack.
+After that, check the lower rack height adjustment by locating the lever on the side of the rack, which provides three height positions.
+Setting the rack to its lowest position creates maximum clearance for taller items like pots and pans, while a higher setting allows for more items in the upper rack.
 If the rack feels stiff to adjust, do not force the lever — rinse it with warm water to clear detergent buildup around the adjustment mechanism.

 Step 6

-Run a full wash cycle and observe the rack rolling smoothly in and out without dragging, wobbling, or catching on the rack rails.
-Confirm that no tines are making contact with the spray arms, as tine-to-spray-arm contact will block rotation and result in a poorly washed load.
-If the rack still rolls unevenly after wheel replacement, inspect the rack rails inside the tub for limescale buildup or deformation that may need separate attention.
+Finally, run a full wash cycle and observe the rack rolling smoothly in and out without dragging, wobbling, or catching on the rack rails.
+Confirm that no tines are making contact with the spray arms, as this will block rotation and result in a poorly washed load.
+If the rack still rolls unevenly after replacing the wheels, inspect the rack rails inside the tub for limescale buildup or deformation that may require separate attention.

 Where to Buy Replacement Parts